dwavesystems/dwave-ocean-sdk/docs/quantum_research/errors.rst

 the effective temperature of the qubits may vary by a few millikelvin, depending on usage.

+For each QPU, an average qubit temperature is derived by measuring qubit population against per-qubit linear bias, as described herein and illustrated in :numref:`Figure %s <single-qubit-temp>`, and is provided as the *average single-qubit temperature* property in the :ref:`qpu_solver_properties_specific` section.
+Similarly, the *qubit temperature* :ref:`property <qpu_solver_properties_specific>` is derived by measuring qubit population against per-qubit flux bias.
+For complementary techniques to estimate effective qubit temperature, see the :ref:`system_utilities` section.

 .. figure:: ../_images/single-qubit-temperature-extraction.png
     :name: single-qubit-temp
     :width: 80 %